codywirthses/umap-backend/README.md

 # Update user permissions
 UPDATE users SET permissions = 'admin' WHERE username = 'your_username';

+# Update a user's query limit
+UPDATE users SET query_limit = 10 WHERE username = 'your_username';

+# Check users with exhausted query limits
+SELECT id, username, query_limit FROM users WHERE query_limit = 0;

+# View all users' query limits and creation dates
+SELECT id, username, query_limit, created_at FROM users;

 # Delete a user
 DELETE FROM users WHERE username = 'your_username';